Rural Money Homestead: Garden And Permaculture Food Forest

-Rural Money Homestead is a quaint, rural homestead garden with a permaculture approach to offering simple ways to live better.
+Rural Money Homestead is a one-acre, quaint, rural homestead garden with a permaculture approach to offering simple ways to live better.

 The Rural Money Homestead garden is evolving … with blueberries, vegetables, native flowering plants … habitat for wildlife such as deer, red foxes, rabbits, squirrels, turtles, an occasional wild hog, … various song birds … and a half acre wild food forest.